Back to case studies

 Module 7.2: Shared gains test Did gains show up as lower prices, higher wages, open ladders, real contestability, real exit?

+G3.
 Upstream capture: public code as training input.
 The tools that substitute for junior IT labor were trained largely on public code repositories — GitHub, Stack Overflow, public open-source projects.
 The developers who contributed that code received no compensation for supplying the training input.
 Returns from the productivity gains accrue to the tooling vendors, not to the contributor community.
-This is a direct “capture at the top” mechanism: value created by an open collaborative technical community was extracted upstream, concentrated in a few vendor products, and is now being used to reduce demand for the labor that supplied the training data in the first place.
+This is a direct “capture at the top” mechanism: value created by an open collaborative technical community was extracted upstream, concentrated in a few vendor products, and is now being used to reduce demand for the labor that supplied the training data in the first place. [plausible — confirmed for mechanism; no study measures income impact on contributors vs. tooling vendor revenue.]
 This is the same upstream extraction documented in the content flood case, where creator work becomes training input without compensation.

 Mechanism 8: Control loops